hannenhalli-lab/CSI-TME/README.md

 There are two main use cases for CSI-TME

-1. Mine prognostic cell state interactions in a new large cohort.
+1. Minining prognostic cell state interactions in a new cohort.
 2. Using pre-trained model to score your samples for pro- and anti-tumor interactions.

 A step-by-step tutorial is provided below for each of these steps

-1. Mine prognostic cell state interactions in a new large cohort
+1. Mining prognostic cell state interactions in a new cohort

 ## Required input
 - Bulk gene expression data from a large cohort of cancer patients (Gene x Sample matrix).
 We recommend atleast 200 samples for sufficient statistical power.